FAYPWC.COM

 The first water service in Fayetteville was installed before the Civil War and the source of water was Fountainhead Spring.
 Water traveled by gravity through hollow logs to the heart of the city.
 Some of the logs that have been excavated in recent years are still in good condition, although unused for many years.

 The first water filtration plant was installed by PWC on Glenville Lake in 1912.
-The contractor agreed to complete the plant for the sum of $18,000.
+The contractor agreed to complete the plant for $18,000.
 The first building stands on the opposite side of the lake from the present Glenville Lake Plant.
 The original capacity of this plant was 1,000,000 gallons of treated water per day (MGD).

-The present plant on Glenville Lake was built in 1942 with a capacity of 3 MGD.
+The present plant on Glenville Lake was built in 1942 with a 3 MGD capacity.
 Fayetteville’s population at that time was 18,000 people.
 The plant was expanded in 1949 to 5 MGD; in 1954 to 8 MGD; in 1961 to 12 MGD; and in 1994 to its ultimate capacity of 18 MGD.

-Contracts were awarded in July 1967 for construction of a second water purification plant, located on the Cape Fear River.
+Contracts were awarded in July 1967 for the construction of a second water purification plant, located on the Cape Fear River.
 This new plant was designed so that it can be expanded in increments to an ultimate treatment capacity of 96 MGD.
 Named in honor of P.O.
-Hoffer, a former chairman of PWC, the Hoffer Plant initially treated 8 MGD.
-In 1975, an 8 MGD expansion brought the treatment capacity to 16 MGD, a 16 MGD expansion was completed in May 1988 that gave the P.O.
+Hoffer, a former chairperson of PWC, the Hoffer Plant initially treated 8 MGD.
+In 1975, an 8 MGD expansion brought the treatment capacity to 16 MGD, and a 16 MGD expansion was completed in May 1988 which gave the P.O.
 Hoffer Plant a treatment capacity of 32 MGD.
 In 2005, PWC received approval from the State of North Carolina to increase Hoffer’s maximum capacity to 39.5 MGD.
 Phase 1 of a 3-phase, 6-year upgrade and expansion began at the P.O.
 Hoffer WTF in 2014; Phase 1A and 1B dealt primarily with reliability improvements.
 Phase 1A was completed in January of 2017.
 Phase 1B was completed in February of 2018.
-The design of Phase 2 is currently underway.
-Phase 2, when complete, will increase P.O.
-Hoffer’s maximum capacity to 48 MGD.
-Construction on Phase 2 is contingent on future water demands.
+Phase 2A construction is underway with an anticipated completion date of March 2026.
+Phase 2A when complete, will add a Powdered Activated Carbon (PAC) bulk facility, Electrical Building with new Motor Control Centers, Chloramine Mixing Vault, High Service Valve replacement, and SCADA upgrade for Glenville Lake.

 Through the foresight of Fayetteville’s forefathers, the citizens of Fayetteville have, in their PWC, a significant community asset with a proud history.
 PWC has kept abreast, through the years, with demands for a water utility to serve the rapidly growing city and the surrounding urbanized areas.